mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 In tabbed content the wording needs to be exactly the same across all instances, for consistency.

+"From Mattermost version 6.0..."
+"In Mattermost versions up to v5.39"

 ### UI/in-product content

 ### CTAs for Cloud